 Thomas N. Barnes Center for Enlisted Education

-The Enlisted Professional Military Education Instructor Course (EPMEIC) strives to produce noncommissioned officers (NCO) who can both teach and lead effectively in and out of the classroom.
-The curriculum is designed to heighten students’ appreciation for and understanding of classroom fundamentals, technical skills associated with EPME classrooms, and the typical day-to-day performance expected of EPME professionals.
-EPMEIC teaches methodologies that are very specific to EPME and is considered the “gateway” for an EPME instructor.
+The Enlisted Professional Military Education Instructor Course (EPMEIC) is the “Gateway” for an EPME instructor.
+EPMEIC strives to produce enlisted Airmen and Space Professionals who can both teach and lead effectively in and out of the classroom.
+The curriculum is designed to heighten students’ appreciation for and understanding of classroom fundamentals, technical skills associated with EPME classrooms, and the typical day-to-day performance expected of Professional Enlisted Educators.

 Learning Outcomes.
 EPMEIC cultivates educators who are able to:

 • Comprehend and apply skills that will enhance their abilities to accomplish duties in EPME

 • Understand the educational activities as described in the Air Force Instructional Systems Design process